daattali/beautiful-jekyll/_posts/2023-07-5-how-we-operate.md

 ## Privacy

 We won't...
-  - discuss your property or affairs with anyone else
+  - discuss your property or affairs with anyone
-  - put your details on a customer list
+  - keep your details on a customer list or other storage system
-  - share any of your data with third parties
+  - share your data with a third party

 We will delete...
-  - your email or text communications after one year
+  - email or text communications after one year
-  - your contact details after six months unless you request otherwise
+  - contact details after six months, unless you request otherwise
-  - any information received through our website form after one month
+  - information from our website form after one month

+You have the right to request us to...
+  - provide you with a copy of your personal data.
+  - delete your personal data.